 Face value of securities indicated against each item in column two should be accounted for under any one of the columns from four to seven.
 Similarly, amount of outstanding deliveries (BRs issued) which has been indicated in column eight will have to be accounted for under one of the columns four to seven.
 Thus the total of columns two and eight should tally with total of columns four to seven.

 Disclosures

 The following disclosures should be made by banks in the 'Notes on Accounts' to the Balance Sheet.

 (Rs. in crore)

-outstanding outstanding J As on March 31
+outstanding outstanding • As March 31 on

-Securities sold unde repos
+Securities sold under repos

-Securities purchased under reverse repos 1
+Securities purchased under reverse repos